WeissFi/weissfi-docs/docs/redemption.md

 ### How It Works:

 1. The redeemer sends **DORI** to the protocol.
-2. In return, they receive **collateral**, minus a small redemption fee.
+2. In return, they receive **collateral** (the redemption fee is deducted from the borrower's collateral).
 3. Redemptions are processed from **borrowers with the lowest collateral ratio**.

 > ✅ This ensures **market-driven stability** and maintains the DORI peg.